Ruthenium: Production

 Roughly 30 tonnes of ruthenium are mined each year, and world reserves are estimated at 5,000 tonnes.
-The composition of the mined platinum group metal (PGM) mixtures varies widely, depending on the geochemical formation.
-For example, the PGMs mined in South Africa contain on average 11% ruthenium while the PGMs mined in the former USSR contain only 2% (1992).
-Ruthenium, osmium, and iridium are considered the minor platinum group metals.
+The composition of the mined platinum-group metal (PGM) mixtures varies widely, depending on the geochemical formation.
+For example, the PGMs mined in South Africa contain on average 11% ruthenium, while the PGMs mined in the former USSR contain only 2% (1992).
+Ruthenium, osmium, and iridium are considered the minor platinum-group metals.

-Ruthenium, like the other platinum group metals, is obtained commercially as a by-product from processing of nickel, copper, and platinum metal ore.
-During electrorefining of copper and nickel, noble metals such as silver, gold, and the platinum group metals precipitate as anode mud, the feedstock for the extraction.
+Ruthenium, like the other platinum-group metals, is obtained commercially as a by-product from processing of nickel, copper, and platinum metal ore.
+During electrorefining of copper and nickel, noble metals such as silver, gold, and the platinum-group metals precipitate as anode mud, the feedstock for the extraction.
 The metals are converted to ionized solutes by any of several methods, depending on the composition of the feedstock.
 One representative method is fusion with sodium peroxide followed by dissolution in aqua regia, and solution in a mixture of chlorine with hydrochloric acid.
 Osmium (Os), ruthenium (Ru), rhodium (Rh), and iridium (Ir) are insoluble in aqua regia and readily precipitate, leaving the other metals in solution.
 Rhodium is separated from the residue by treatment with molten sodium bisulfate.
 The insoluble residue, containing Ru, Os, and Ir is treated with sodium oxide, in which Ir is insoluble, producing dissolved Ru and Os salts.
-After oxidation to the volatile oxides, RuO_{4} is separated from OsO_{4} by precipitation of (NH_{4})_{3}RuCl_{6} with ammonium chloride or by distillation or extraction with organic solvents of the volatile osmium tetroxide.
+After oxidation to the volatile oxides, RuO4 is separated from OsO4 by precipitation of (NH4)3RuCl6 with ammonium chloride or by distillation or extraction with organic solvents of the volatile osmium tetroxide.
 Hydrogen is used to reduce ammonium ruthenium chloride, yielding a powder.
 The product is reduced using hydrogen, yielding the metal as a powder or sponge metal that can be treated with powder metallurgy techniques or argon-arc welding.

 Ruthenium is contained in spent nuclear fuel, both as a direct fission product and as a product of neutron absorption by long-lived fission product ^{99}Tc.
 After allowing the unstable isotopes of ruthenium to decay, chemical extraction could yield ruthenium for use in all applications of ruthenium.

 Ruthenium can also be produced by deliberate nuclear transmutation from ^{99}Tc.
 Given its relatively long half-life, high fission product yield and high chemical mobility in the environment, ^{99}Tc is among the most often proposed non-actinides for commercial-scale nuclear transmutation. ^{99}Tc has a relatively large neutron cross section, and because technetium has no stable isotopes, there would not be a problem of neutron activation of stable isotopes.
 Significant amounts of ^{99}Tc are produced in nuclear fission.
-They are also produced as a byproduct of the use of 99mTc in nuclear medicine, because this isomer decays to ^{99}Tc.
+They are also produced as a byproduct of the use of ^{99m}Tc in nuclear medicine, because this isomer decays to ^{99}Tc.
 Exposing the ^{99}Tc target to strong enough neutron radiation will eventually yield appreciable quantities of ruthenium, which can be chemically separated while consuming ^{99}Tc.